 For the M.S.
-Degree with a Health Physics emphasis, the same 26 credits of core courses are required: MP501 (3), MP563 (3), MP567 (4), MP573 (3), MP566 (4), MP575 (2), MP568 (2), MP569 (4), MP701 (1), plus an independent reading course on Health Physics Rules and Regulations for 1 credit, and Nuclear Engineering 427 and 571.
+Degree with a Health Physics emphasis, the same core courses are required, plus an independent reading course on Health Physics Rules and Regulations for 1 credit, and Nuclear Engineering 427 and 571 and an advanced course in Medical Physics (2-3 credits).
 In addition, 5-7 elective credits are required.
-Kinesiology 337 (formerly Anatomy 328) for 3 credits or Physiology for 5 credits (or alternative) is required as one of the electives.
-This is a total of 37-39 credits for the M.S.
+This is a total of 41-44 credits for the M.S.
 Degree.
-Students should also complete a graduate course in statistics, usually Statistics 541, 571, or an approved equivalent.
+It is strongly recommended that students complete a graduate course in statistics, such as Statistics 541, 571, or an equivalent.